Student Spotlight: Tiffany Lewis

 “The art and the creation that is made through desserts impressed me so much that I started baking at home,” she said.
 “I went back to COD to take a Cake Decorating and Entrepreneur class to enhance my skills with the hope of having my own business someday, where I can do what I love.”

 She has done just that.
-While working full-time at Enercon Services, she has launched BabyCakes by Tiffany, a home-based business where she can create in my kitchen.
+While working full-time at Enercon Services, Lewis launched BabyCakes by Tiffany, a home-based business where she can create in my kitchen.
+She just celebrated her first anniversary and her business continues to grow.

 “I developed the name BabyCakes because in the past, most of my clients would tell me that the desserts were very good but they weren’t able to finish it all.
 Chefs do not like waste, so I thought to myself, what if I create sweet treats in small bites.